-Clock Figure of Death Mounted on a Lion Central Franconia, 1513
+Clock Figure of Death Mounted on a Lion Nuremburg, 1513

 The elaborately decorated ceremonial armour demonstrates the virtuosity of southern German armourers.
 The original wooden figurine inside the suit of armour is rather unusual; however, it keeps the armour in a stable position.
 The figurine’s nearly life-like expression and relaxed posture gives this status symbol in steel a certain liveliness.